CaskAle/summit-pi-project/summit-pi.md

 The vast majority of your work on the device will be done via a terminal.
 While this list is far from complete, here are some useful commands that will help you to navigate the linux.

+### man
+The linux help system.
+When dealing with the linux command line, the `man` command may be your best friend.
+Most command line tools contain many flags and arguments that can be added to the command to modify the way the command works.
+There can be so many of these flags that is becomes impossible to remember them all.
+Just check out `man ls` the simple command for listing a directory contents for an example of how many flags a command might have.
+To use man, just enter the command followed by the command you want help with.
+For example: `man systemctl` will bring up the man pages for the systemctl command.
+> Note: Type the letter q to quit man when you are finished.

 ### sudo

 A program that allows users to run programs with the security privileges of another user, by default the superuser (root).
 It gets its name from "superuser do" as it was designed to run commands as the superuser.
 The user pi is already authorized to use the sudo command so any command that you would like to execute as the root user just needs to be prefixed with sudo: `sudo some-command`.
 You will then need to enter the password for the pi user.
-See: `man sudo` for more detail.

 ### nano

  A text editor that uses a command line interface.
 It is ideal for editing configuration files when accessing a pi remotely via ssh.
 To edit a file with nano simply use the nano command followed by a file name:
+`nano /dir1/dir2/filename`.
-`nano /dir1/dir2/filename`.  **Note:** Most system configuration files on the pi will also require the `sudo` command.
-When done editing the file, enter `ctrl-x` and answer yes or no when asked if you would like to save the file.
-See: `man nano` for more detail.
+> **Note:** Editing system files on the Pi will also require the [sudo](#sudo) command.

+When done editing the file, enter `ctrl-x` and than answer yes or no when asked if you would like to save the file.

 ### ls

-A command to list files in a directory.  `ls` by itself will list the contents of the current directory. `ls dir1/dir2` will list the contents of the /dir1/dir2 directory.
-There are several flags that can be used to modify the output of the ls command but dir2 very common ones are -a and -l.  the -a flag `ls -a /dir` will include hidded files.
+A command to list files in a directory.

+- `ls` by itself will list the contents of the current directory.

+- `ls dir1/dir2` will list the contents of the /dir1/dir2 directory.

+- There are several flags that can be used to modify the output of the ls command but 2 very common ones are -a and -l.

+  - `ls -a /dir` will include hidded files.
 Hidden files in linux begin with a dot and are sometimes called dotfiles.

-The -l flag `ls -l /dir` produces a long listing that gives greated detail about the files.
-The flags can also be combined `ls -al`.
+  - `ls -l /dir` produces a long listing that gives greater detail about the files.

+  - The flags can also be combined `ls -al`.

 ### cd

  A command to change the working directory.

-Issue the command `cd /dir` will change to the /dir directory.
-To quickly change to directories within your home directory (/home/pi), you can use the ~ shortcut for the home directory.
+- `cd /dir` will change to the /dir directory.

+- To quickly change to directories within your home directory (/home/pi), you can use the ~ shortcut for the home directory.
 For example, to change to the /home/pi/tjbot directory, enter: `cd ~/tjbot`.

-One final shortcut.
+- One final shortcut.
 If you find yourself regularly changing between two directories, you can use the `cd -` shortcut.
 This simply alternates between the last two directories you have had as the working directory.

 ### ip

 `ip addr`
 `ip route`

 ### Reboot / Shutdown

 `sudo reboot`
 `sudo shutdown now`

 ### System updates

 `sudo apt update`
 `sudo apt upgrade`

 ---

 ## TJBot Setup Notes

-1. Boot the device and make sure it is connected to the network.
-There is an icon in the menu bar at the top of the screen for connecting to a wifi network.

-2. Open the Terminal (black square icon with the ">\_" at the top of the screen).

-3. Run the following command to begin the TJBot installation:
+1. From a terminal, run the following command to begin the TJBot installation:
 `curl -sL http://ibm.biz/tjbot-bootstrap | sudo sh -`

-4. The install script will ask several questions.
+2. The install script will ask several questions.
 Some guidance on on the correct responses follows:

    - **Hostname**:
     Due to the large number of devices that will be in play, decide on another hostname for your device.
 Make sure that it is unique to you.
 One way to acomlish this could be to add your IBM employee number to the end. (ex. tjbot-439321)